Biblical Sin-Redemption Chronology

 God's main focus had always been on providing a solution for our sins, so He could reconcile us to Him.
 Thus His redemption plans:

-- New covenant - In the New Testament
+- New covenant - Christian - Jesus the Christ.

 He saw that there was no one, he was appalled that there was no one to intervene; so his own arm achieved salvation for him, and his own righteousness sustained him.